learnbin.net nav logo

 Figure 04: Active band-pass filter

-Calculation of transfer function of an active band-pass filter
+Calculation of the transfer function of an active band-pass filter

 Introduction to Digital Filters eq 01